C-Diontray-and-Noah/Tic-Tac-Toe/README.md

 # Tic Tac Toe
 <hr>

+# Goal

+Our goal in making this game was to appease Mr. Brosius.
 # Instructions

 * Step 1 :  The computer asks you if you want to play tic tac toe.